Table of Contents

 Within Sonar's ticketing interface it is possible to assign a parent ticket to link tickets together in a parent/child relationship.
 A parent ticket can have multiple child tickets attached to it and provides you with the ability to easily track related tickets, mass update the ticket statuses, and also have any comments and/or public replies automatically populate to all child tickets.
 This is particularly helpful in situations where you have a primary issue that is the root cause for multiple accounts, such as a network outage or a bug that multiple customers are reporting.

-For example, as customers send in tickets you might notice that many of these tickets are referring to the same issue - they receive an error when attempting to login to your customer portal.
+For example, as customers send in tickets you might notice that many of these tickets are referring to the same issue - such as multiple customers experiencing issues accessing the customer portal, or customers experiencing issues due to a tower outage.
 You could handle the tickets on a one by one basis, which would involve manually updating the status of each ticket as well as posting any necessary comments and/or replies to each individual ticket.
 However, using the parent ticket functionality will allow you to do this, but in a quicker and more efficient way.
 You can designate one ticket as the parent and add the rest of the related tickets as children.
 This way you can easily inform all reporting customers of any updates regarding the issue, and once it is resolved, can quickly send out a reply to all tickets at once and update all of the ticket statuses to closed.

 How To Add A Parent Ticket

-- Click the name of the ticket ('Portal Login Issue', highlighted below) which will then open up the sidebar menu and from there click "Manage" - this will bring you into the screen for that particular ticket.
+- Click the name of the ticket ('Slow Speeds', highlighted below) which will then open up the sidebar menu, and from there click "Manage" - this will bring you into the screen for that particular ticket.
 From within this screen, click the "Edit" button near the top right corner.

 - Click "Edit" (highlighted below).